leios/Fable.jl/docs/src/death.md

 Am I quitting Julia?

 Kinda.
+I am intending to finish up my MIT projects and then take a break from the language.

-There is a future where compile times get way better, even sub 1 second in Julia, but I don't see them ever catching up to OpenCL.
+There is a possibility that Julia compile times get way better in the future -- even sub 1 second -- but I don't see them ever catching up to OpenCL.
 Even if they did catch up, I am really burnt out from Julia programming right now.
 Like I said before, the more I embrace Julia tooling, the less I feel like I actually understand the code that I'm writing and I don't like that feeling.
 For this reason, even if compile times go down, I don't know if I'll ever feel comfortable returning to the language for this project.